McSinyx/brutalmaze/README.rst

 (if there is any).
 Be aware that the more get killed, the more will show up and our hero will get weaker when wounded.

-As a research game, Brutal Maze has a few primary goals:
+Being a research game, Brutal Maze has a few primary goals:

 * Highly portable.
 * Auto-generated and infinite maze.
-* No binary art data.
+* No binary data for drawing.
-* Enemies with randomized attributes: stun, poison, etc.
+* Enemies with randomized attributes: stun, poison, camo, etc.
+* Somewhat a realistic physic and logic system.
-* Resizable in realtime.
+* Resizable game window in-game.

 Installation
 ------------